Islandora-Labs/islandora_deployments/UTK.md

 ## Overview:

-The Islandora repo, "digital", is deployed on a Dell PowerEdge 715 rack mount server.
+The Islandora repo, "digital", is deployed on a Dell R530 rack mount server.

 * Red Hat Enterprise Linux 7.1 x64
-* 24 cores
+* 40 cores
-* 64G RAM
+* 128G RAM
-* 4TB RAID
+* 2.5TB RAID

 A similar test server has the same versions of software.